 The Congressional App Challenge is a competition aimed at encouraging U.S. high school students to learn how to code by creating their own applications.
 The Challenge is intended to highlight the value of computer science and STEM (Science, Technology, Engineering and Math) education and encourage students to engage in these fields.
 By encouraging and recognizing our nation’s young programming talent, Congress hopes to shine a light on the growing importance of these skills.
 For complete registration information and resources, please visit the Congressional App Challenge Website here.

-- Winners will be announced on or around December 5, 2016.
+- Winners will be announced in early December 2017.

 Important Details and Required Submission Materials